 According to one source, the average American has ~ $100,000 saved for retirement.
 This isn’t nearly enough – but that’s a discussion for another time.
 If we look at the DJIA at the peak of the bull market, Sept 21, 2018 (26743), and compare it to Dec 12, 2018 (24593) we have a negative 8.0% return over the past 2 ½ months.
 The average American – on paper – could have lost $8,000 in 82 days.
 However, there are some important things to consider.
 First, you shouldn’t be fully invested in the stock market, so the loss on a balanced portfolio is probably much less than 8.0%.
 (Read about balanced portfolios here).
 Secondly, and this is critically important to remember, unless you absolutely need the money now, the loss is only on paper.
 Its meaningless.
 Only if you sell your investments does the loss becomes real.
 Let’s look at the DJIA over the past one hundred years.

 If anything becomes apparent it’s that no matter how badly the market drops, historically it has always come back and each cycle goes higher.
 Past performance never guarantees future returns; however, even after the great depression, stocks continued to hit new highs.
 For those that could wait it out, they eventually recovered their money and made more.
 Those that sold their shares were wiped out in the 81% drop in value that occurred from 1929 to 1932.
-Seems like common sense in 2018 where we have the advantage of hindsight as well as better regulatory agencies and safety nets – but in 1929 it would have taken nerves of steel to not sell.
+Seems like common sense in 2018 where we have the advantage of hindsight as well as better regulatory agencies and safety nets – but in 1929 it would have seemed quite different.

 Why bears are an investors friend!